 If you’re concerned about health risks related to air quality, are having symptoms or need help quitting smoking, we’re here for you.
 Find out more about lung care at El Camino Health.

-This article first appeared in the February 2019 edition of the HealthPerks newsletter.
+This article first appeared in the February 2019 edition of the HealthPerks newsletter and was updated in August 2020.